 The College has entered into an agreement with the LGPS to make additional contributions.
-Contributions started at £43,000 per annum in 2011-12, and have risen annually.
-2016-17 contributions were £76,000.
-This is in addition to normal funding levels.
-At the next full valuation the situation will be reviewed again.
+Contributions started at £76,000 per annum in 2017, and rise annually.
+2018 contributions were £78,000.
+This is in addition to regular contributions.
+At the next full valuation the deficit contributions will be reviewed again.